fikratgasimovsoftwareengineer/tensorflow_deeplearning/Transfer_Learning/readme.md

 2. EfficiNet-B0 has been augmented lately for classification problem with 10 classes

 3. Results: Efficient-B0 has over-performed ResnetV2-50 within 10 epochs

+# TransferLearning with Features Extraction and Fine-Tuning Results

+1. ResnetV2-50
+2. Efficinet-B0